-U.S., Mexico reach sugar pact but U.S. producers not on board
+U.S., Mexico reach sugar pact but U.S. producers concerned about 'loophole'

 “Unfortunately, despite all of these gains, the U.S. sugar industry has said it is unable to support the agreement in its present form,” Ross said without elaborating on their objections.

-He added that the agreement would go through a final drafting stage in which he hoped that the U.S. producers could come on board with it.
+Mr. Ross added that the agreement would go through a final drafting stage in which he hoped that the U.S. producers could come on board with it.

 Asked how long this would take, Ross said, “It should be days, not weeks or months.”